 Physical activity, no matter how big or small the effort is, contributes significantly to academic output and performance.
 Even incidental activity and movement can improve sleeping patterns, mindfulness and reduce stress.
 This leads to improved concentration, focus and alertness to assist with studies and enjoying your day.

-We are hopeful of returning to face-to-face sport programs where possible.
-However, we will be fully prepared to deliver engaging online content if restrictions dictate.
+We are hopeful of returning to face-to-face sport programs when possible.
+However, we will be fully prepared to deliver engaging online content as restrictions dictate.

 Written by Michael Jenkins, MLC's Director of Sport